 What is Line Editing… and Do You Need It?

-    If you have doubts about the quality of your sentences, or if you’re new to
+If you have doubts about the quality of your sentences in regards to style, then yes, you should employ a line editor.

-    writing fiction and don’t feel confident about the artistic side of crafting

-    vivid, compelling prose… Then yes, you should employ a line editor.

-    Awkwardly written sentences can ruin a reader’s experience, which may turn

-    them off to reading the rest of your book or any others you may write.
+Awkwardly written sentences can ruin a reader’s experience, which may turn them off to reading the rest of your book or any others you may write.

 The detective questioned whether or not she was telling the truth, and the question remained: Why would she ask him so many questions about her son’s girlfriend if they already knew conclusively that her son’s killer had been a man?

 There are quite a few problems with this paragraph.
 The word “question” is repeated three times, in three different contexts.
 I won’t go through exactly how each one is used—the important thing to know is that three repetitions are too many, even if one is a verb and the others are nouns.